hashicorp/vault/website/source/docs/platform/k8s/run.html.md

 ~> **Security Warning:** By default, the chart will install an insecure configuration of Vault.
 This provides a less complicated out-of-box experience for new users, but is not appropriate for a production setup.
 It is highly recommended to use a properly secured Kubernetes cluster.
+See the [architecture reference](/docs/platform/k8s/run.html#architecture) for a production deployment checklist.

 ## How-To